Photo courtesy of Biflow Systems GmbH

 (i) novelty and excellence of the idea,

 (ii) potential impact for the research area, and (iii) feasibility.

-Decision about the winner(s) of the contest will be made by the Innovation System Committee in agreement with the Bio4Comp General Assembly.
+Decision about the winner(s) of the contest was made by the Innovation System Committee in agreement with the Bio4Comp General Assembly (see above).

 This project has received funding from the European Union’s

 Horizon 2020 research and innovation programme under grant agreement No 732482.

 Call: FETPROACT-2016; Type of Action: RIA (Research and Innovation Action)